Oasis-Company/AMAR-Engine/docs/architecture.md

 **Key constraint:**

-- No metaclass inference occurs at this stage.
+- No metaclass inference occurs at this stage

 The Input Layer is purely generative and descriptive.